 How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

-In this article, we will examine how to add a new NVMe drive to the Windows 7 x64 Ultimate SP1 virtual machine running on the VMware Workstation 16 Pro virtualization program and how to build it on NVMe by cloning the SATA disk to NVMe disk.
+In this guide, I will show you how to add a new NVMe drive to a Windows 7 x64 Ultimate SP1 virtual machine.
+I will do this specifically for a VM running on a VMware Workstation Pro virtualization program.

-How to Use Windows 7 on NVMe Disk on VMware Workstation, VirtualBox, ESXi, or Hyper-V Virtualization Software
+How to Use Windows 7 on NVMe Disk on Virtualization Software

-NVMe is a newer technology compared to SATA structure and it also works better than SATA.
-With the new version of VMware Pro, NVMe disk type can now be used, but when you want to use an old system such as Windows 7, you need to install some Hotfixes by Microsoft Windows.
+NVMe is a newer technology than the SATA structure.
+And it also works better than SATA.
+With the latest version of VMware Pro, we can now use this disk type.
+However, if you want to use it on an old system like Windows 7, we need to install some Hotfixes from Microsoft Windows.

-How to Add NVMe Hard Disk to Win7 on VMware
+How to Add NVMe Hard Disk to Windows 7 on VMware

-After installing an operating system with VMware, you can add second hardware such as an HDD or a network card to the virtual computer.
-Or if you are going to install an old system like Windows 95, you need to add Floppy Drive.
+With VMware, you can configure the VM in detail as soon as you install an operating system.
+You can also add a second piece of hardware to your virtual computer, such as an HDD or network card.
+For example, if you are going to install an older OS like Windows 95, you will need to add a Floppy Drive.

 Step 1

-To add an extra HDD to the Windows 7 VM installed on the SATA disk, when the virtual machine is turned off, click on any device in the Devices area, and then click the Add button in the window that displays the hardware.
+Let’s add an extra HDD to the Windows 7 VM installed on the SATA disk.
+To do this, click on any device in the Devices area while the virtual machine is off.
+Then, click the Add button in the window that displays the hardware.

 Add Hardware Wizard